-There are plenty of VA One Time Close construction loan tips you should know about-probably as many as for FHA One Time Close loans or the USDA equivalent.
+There are plenty of VA One-Time Close (VA OTC) construction loan tips you should know about-probably as many as for FHA One-Time Close loans or the USDA One-Time Close equivalent.
 Did you know that the size of your project could affect your ability to get a no-money-down VA home loan?

 Or that you should discuss the amount of time your VA OTC loan might take with the seller of the land if you are purchasing land and building the home?
 Know these issues before you apply for best results when you are ready to commit to your VA construction loan.

 VA One-Time Close Construction Loans Require A Contractor

 VA loan rules for construction loans require the borrower to hire an outside contractor rather than trying to do the work personally.
 The contractor may be required to meet VA requirements, and the builder and borrower will have to work together to submit plans and specs for the construction project.

 VA One-Time Close Mortgages May Require Extra Processing Time

 Building a home from scratch with a VA OTC or VA One-Time Close loan is more complex than purchasing an existing construction home; borrowers should anticipate up to 60 days for processing.